anst/streak/README.md

 * Implement sitemaps, for SEO purposes.
 * Upload to Bitbucket, jk.

-If you have any tips/suggestions/complaints/death threats leave them issues page and I'll answer them as quickly as possible.
+If you have any tips/suggestions/complaints/death threats leave them on issues page and I'll answer them as quickly as possible.
 Created overnight by nanocomet.